 Marlene Boyette, who was raised between Western Massachusetts and Central Texas, has balanced her passion for youth-work / education and music / entertainment, working in both fields over the last several years.
 Marlene studied Early Childhood Education and Journalism at Fitchburg State University before moving to Boston to work as a youth educator and live music booker, music reviewer, and promoter (for which she has received several Boston industry awards.)
 In her spare time, Marlene enjoys traveling, attending concerts, blogging, volunteering, and experimenting with photography.

-Kayla Harkness began her dance training in Houston, TX.
-She has been dancing for twenty-four years, professionally for ten.
-Kayla studied Psychology Pre-Med at Georgia State University, focusing on dance medicine, and was accepted to further study with Linni Diehl, M.Ed., BC-DMT in Long Island, New York.
+Kayla Harkness began her dance training in Houston, TX and has been dancing for twenty-four years.
+She studied Psychology Pre-Med at Georgia State University, focusing on dance medicine, and was accepted to further study with Linni Diehl, M.Ed., BC-DMT in Long Island, New York.
 A graduate of the Cobb County Center for Excellence in the Performing Arts, Kayla has worked on the Royal Caribbean Cruise Lines and performed around the world with productions of A Chorus Line, 42nd Street, as well as appeared in national print ads and Tyler Perry films.

 Gail Kelly, Drama Specialist Teacher

 Gail Kelly received her Bachelor of Arts degree in Theatre with a Performance Concentration and a minor in Music from Guilford College in Greensboro, NC.
 She has worked as a theater teacher with City Arts Drama Center, The Community Theater of Greensboro, Win-Win Resolutions, and Agassiz Baldwin’s Outback Summer Program.
 She also served as the assistant director of The Performance Club Studio Theater in Wilmington, NC.
-She will begin her Master’s in Theatre Education at Emerson College this fall.
+Gail is working towards her Master’s in Theatre Education at Emerson College.
 In her free time, Gail enjoys going to concerts, baking gluten free treats, and traveling to new places.